Arjun-G-Ravi/AI-Notes/01_ML & DL notes/Deep Learning/01_NN Techniques.md

 ## 13. Local Minima
 Most of the 'dertivative = 0' points in a high dimensional function are saddle points, not local minima.
 So getting stuck in a local minima is not a common problem.
 But plateuing is.

+## 14. Batch normalisation
+Normalising each layers of the nn, before applying the activation function.